dbigham/WUtils/README.md

 # WUtils

-WUtils is a Wolfram Language package containing a variety of functions that I written over the years.
+WUtils is a Wolfram Language package containing a variety of functions that I have written over the years.

 Assuming you have the `WUtils` directory on your `$Path`, you can do: